Pleurisy: Related problems

 Pleurisy is often associated with complications that affect the pleural space.

 Pleural effusion

 In some cases of pleurisy, excess fluid builds up in the pleural space.
 This is called a pleural effusion.
-The buildup of excess fluid, will more often than not force the two layers of the pleura apart so they don't rub against each other when breathing.
+The buildup of excess fluid, will more often than not force the two layers of the pleura apart so they do not rub against each other when breathing.
 This can relieve the pain of pleurisy.
 A large amount of fluid can result in collapse of the lung.
 This can make it difficult to breathe.

 In some cases of pleural effusion, the excess fluid becomes infected and turns into an abscess.
 This is called an empyema.

 Pleural effusion involving fibrinous exudates in the fluid may be called fibrinous pleurisy, which sometimes occurs as a later stage of pleurisy.

 A person can develop a pleural effusion in the absence of pleurisy.
 For example, pneumonia, heart failure, cancer, or a pulmonary embolism can lead to a pleural effusion.